lightbend-labs/akkaserverless-wirelessmesh-java/README.md

 * Java 11 or higher installed
 * Maven 3.x or higher installed
 * The Docker CLI installed
-* A [service account](https://cloud.google.com/docs/authentication/production) that can connect to your Google Cloud Pubsub
+* A [service account](https://cloud.google.com/docs/authentication/production) that can connect to your Google Cloud Pubsub.
+Please ensure that the service account created has been assigned the proper roles for accessing Google Pubsub.
+For more details on setting up the service account and generating the key file, please have a look at this [document](https://docs.akkaserverless.dev/how-to/message-broker.html)

 ## Build, Deploy, and Test